Llewellyn's Classic Tarot (Llewellyn Books)

 The extra clarity afforded by this redesign (which is aided by it also being larger in size than its forerunner) really does bring out extra detail in the RWS design not really apparent before.
 I've given a few examples in the notes below of the way this deck unmuddles Pamela Colman Smith's original artwork.
 After looking through the cards, I really did end up noticing things I had missed for years.
 You can compare with the original RWS cards on my page here.
 There are also, of course, "halfway house" decks available.
 These don't go as far as actually redrawing the artwork per se but seem to be retraced versions of the original PCS outlines (chiefly to make them finer and less clumsy) with new colour fills – for example, U.S. Games' Universal Waite Tarot Deck (by Mary Hanson-Roberts) or their Radiant Rider-Waite Tarot (by Virginijus Poshkus).

 The deck is available in two formats: full size and a mini/compact version.
 It is also available bundled with the book mentioned above as part of the Tarot Made Easy box set.
+I've got the box set here and the Divinatory Meanings given in the book don't appear to be particularly close to the standard Waite ones and, indeed, the cover of the book proclaims, "Learn to Read with Any Deck."

 I should point out that my copy of the deck featured quite a few tiny white blemishes (a technical printing problem where a wet, just-printed card is stacked and adheres to the card in front, then pulls off specks of the design when the two are separated later).
 I've noticed this issue before in other decks and it seems to be indicative of the cheaper end of Chinese printing.
 I've cleaned a lot of this up in the scans below when it becomes distracting.